 In addition to the formative assessments completed by faculty, programs are encouraged to use peer-to-peer, 360-degree, and self-assessments which contain an individual learning plan designed by the resident.
-360-degree assessments are extremely helpful to the CCC (Clinical Competence Committee), due to the variety of stakeholders who have an opportunity to participate.
-The forms for these assessments will be developed, deployed and determined by individual programs.
-Additionally, patients may be asked to anonymously assess clinical trainees who participated in their care at Cleveland Clinic in the outpatient setting.
-The Press Ganey survey is sent to patients treated by a clinical trainee in continuity clinics scheduled under their name, as well as being an add-on to the faculty survey for those working with faculty in their clinic.
-This information is available to Program Directors via the Tableau Dashboard.
+360-degree assessments are extremely helpful to the CCC (Clinical Competence Committee), due to the variety of stakeholders who have an opportunity to

-Summative Assessment: Summative assessments are used to evaluate resident/fellow learning, skill acquisition, and milestone achievement at the conclusion of each six months of training.
+Summative Assessment: Summative assessments are used to evaluate resident/fellow learning, skill acquisition, and Milestone achievement at the conclusion of each six months of training.
 It is a reflection of progress over a period of time; what has been achieved, and what areas may be an opportunity for growth.